(We have not yet added staff that joined our team over summer 2025. We will soon! Thank you for your patience!)

 sade.jean-jacques@elmcitymontessori.org

-Sade has worked as a social justice educator in higher education and with school districts across the state of Connecticut.
+Sade (she/her) has worked as a social justice educator in higher education and with school districts across the state of Connecticut.
 She comes to us with over 10 years of experience working with faculty, staff, students, administrators and community members on issues related to equity and inclusion.
 Sade values the intersection of wellness and equity and doing work that allow for people to live well and whole.
-She is also an interdisciplinary doula with Earth’s Natural Touch: Birth Care & Beyond as well as a certified location counselor.
-Sade received her bachelor of science in Community Health Education and her master of arts degree in Community Social Psychology both from the University of Massachusett Lowell.
+She is also an interdisciplinary doula with Earth’s Natural Touch: Birth Care & Beyond as well as a certified lactation counselor.
+Sade received her bachelor of science in Community Health Education and her master of arts degree in Community Social Psychology both from the University of Massachusetts Lowell.

 susan.clark@elmcitymontessori.org